 One of the many wonderful things she’s discovered this summer is Turkish coffee.
 Did you know that coffee is an Arabic invention?
 It dates all the way back to the 13th century when the beans were discovered in Ethiopia.
 Turkish coffee is a method, not a type of bean.
 It is basically very very finely ground coffee, stirred right into the water, boiled briefly, and then served in very small cups, only 2-3 oz at a time.
 Sometimes it’s spiced with cardamom, which is the way I like it.
 In the Middle East it’s considered impolite to decline an offer of coffee, so my non-coffee drinking daughter quickly took to it.

 You don’t have to have any special equipment, you can use a small saucepan, but I found this inexpensive Turkish Ibrik, or long handled copper pot, at Cost Plus World Market.
-You can buy them lots of places online, too.
+You can buy them lots of places ONLINE, too.
 Any strong coffee bean will work, but it has to be very finely ground.
 The coffee grinder at Cost Plus actually had a Turkish Coffee setting, which is even finer than Espresso, or, as the card that came with my Ibrik says, ‘fine as dust’.
 This is important because the very fine grind allows the coffee to partially dissolve in the water, making a very potent taste.
 So grind your beans on the finest setting possible.
-Many but not all Starbucks have grinders equipped with a Turkish setting, so they can grind it for you.
+Starbucks has grinders equipped with a Turkish setting, so they can grind it for you.
 If you get excited by this kind of coffee you can buy beautiful brass Turkish coffee grinders, which cost about $50-$100.

 Arabic coffee is a very luxurious experience, it’s fragrant and rich.
 It is distinguished by a fine sludge left in the cup after drinking.
 The popular custom, which goes back to ancient times, is to have your fortune told by the patterns left behind in your cup.
 It’s called Tasseography, and it’s done with tea leaves, too.

 I’m pretty sure mines says that my daughter will get home safe and sound next week, a profoundly changed and broader person.
-I think it also says that I’ll soon be sleeping a whole lot better.
+I think it also says that I’ll soon be sleeping a whole lot better